 Besides our regular chuckwagon suppers featuring our own Prairie Rose Rangers, the Prairie Rose also enjoys bringing in special guests.
 We are privileged to present some of the finest performers in both western and country music.
 Artists such as Michael Martin Murphey, the Sons of the Pioneers, Roy Clark, Moe Bandy, Ronnie McDowell, Rex Allen Jr, Riders in the Sky, and Hot Club of Cowtown are just a few of the performers who have graced the stage at the Prairie Rose Opera House.
 As with our regular chuckwagon supper shows, these special concerts also include the wagon rides and the all-you-can-eat barbecue meal.
 Occasionally we will have a special concert that does not include the meal.
 Please go to the individual event listings here at our website for complete details.
 Concert tickets for special guests & events are non-refundable unless noted.

 Kansas Country 92.3 teams up with the Prairie Rose to present Ronnie McDowell.

 Nashville recording artist, Ronnie McDowell is returning to the Prairie Rose.
 Ronnie has had almost 40 Country hits, including 14 that made the Top 10 and two that went all the way to #1.
 Among those hits are such classics as "Older Women," "Watchin' Girls Go By," "Wandering Eyes," and "You're Gonna Ruin My Bad Reputation."
 Prior to his success on the Country Music charts, Ronnie had a million-selling pop hit with "The King Is Gone," which was a tribute to Elvis Presley.

-The world-famous Sons of the Pioneers return to the Prairie Rose for one night only.
+The legendary Sons of the Pioneers are returning to the Prairie Rose.